Norahyd/SecurityProject/README.md

 This project demonstrates the difference between a **secure** and a **vulnerable** user registration and login system using PHP and MySQL.
 It includes two versions of the application:

 - ✅ **Secure Version:** Implements modern security best practices including input validation, hashed passwords (bcrypt), prepared SQL statements, session token cookies, and role-based access control.
-- ❌ **Vulnerable Version:** Intentionally exposes common web vulnerabilities like SQL injection, weak password storage (MD5), and insecure authentication methods for learning and testing purposes.
+- ❌ **Vulnerable Version:** Intentionally exposes common web vulnerabilities like SQL injection, weak password storage (MD5), XSS, and insecure authentication methods for learning and testing purposes.

 ## 🔐 Security Features Demonstrated